Oil Pulling Removes Bacteria

 Look, most times, any holistic practices that go against the norm will have push back.
 There is no money in it!
 The idea of oil pulling is a preventive measure.
 It’s not rocket science, and it has some incredible benefits.
 It is not used instead of seeing your dentist, but to hopefully improve your visits.

-Don’t take my word for it; take NIH’s word for it.
+Please don’t take my word for it; take NIH’s word for it.
 In 2016 after doing studies on oil pulling, NIH found some benefits and improvements.
 Please read this great article.

 Many people use coconut oil, olive oil, and sunflower oils.
 However, the Crème de la Crème is Sesame Oil.
 Sesame oil may take a little getting used to if you are not used to it.
 Sesame oil seems to have the best benefits for detoxification.
 If you want to start in baby steps, start with coconut oil.

 One last note, I often do oil pulling while in the shower.
-I am all about the multi-tasking;)
+I am all about multi-tasking;)

 Oil pulling has worked well for me, and I have never encountered any issues.
 Please read the NIH article.
 Most importantly, always ask your doctor if you have concerns.
 I am not a doctor.